awsdocs/aws-codebuild-user-guide/doc_source/monitoring-builds.md

 +  `FailedBuild`\.
 You can create an alarm that is triggered when a certain number of failed builds are detected within a predetermined number of seconds\.
 In CloudWatch you specify the number of seconds and how many faild builds trigger an alarm\.
 +  `Duration`\.
 You can create an alarm that is triggered when a build takes longer than expected\.
 You specify how many seconds must elapse after a build is started and before a build is completed before the alarm is triggered\.

- For infomration about how to create alarms for CodeBuild metrics, see [Monitoring Builds with CloudWatch Alarms](monitoring-alarms.md)\.
+ For information about how to create alarms for CodeBuild metrics, see [Monitoring Builds with CloudWatch Alarms](monitoring-alarms.md)\.
 For more information about alarms, see [ Creating Amazon CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html)\.